LeonLonsdale/path-helper-util/README.md

 # Path Helper Util

+Sometimes our web apps have a lot of routes.
+This leads to us using anchor tags or link components throughout our projects.
+But what if we change one of those routes later?
+Do we want to manually have to sift through our code to find where we've created a link to that route so that we can update it?
+Wouldn't it be nicer if we had our paths in a central place so that we can update it once and that update is reflected throughout the project?

-A TypeScript utility for managing and retrieving navigation paths within your application.
-This package allows you to define, register, and extract paths based on navigation names and groups, providing a centralised and type-safe way to handle routes.
+Path Helper Util does just that, it's a utility for managing and retrieving navigation paths within your application.
+This package allows you to define, register, and extract paths based on navigation names and groups, providing a centralised way to handle routes.
+It's also written in typescript, so it's type safe, too.

 ## Table of Contents